Make Facebook Work for Your Business

-On 27 April, I hosted a workshop with Yorkshire for Business.
-The focus was on Facebook and how best to use it to market your business in 2017 and going forward.
+In April, I hosted a workshop with Yorkshire for Business.
+The focus was on Facebook and how best to use it to market your business.
 We covered a huge amount of ground and focused on the effective use of Facebook Groups, interactive posts, and Facebook audience insights.

 If you have any questions on anything we spoke about, please get in touch with me at email@example.com.

 Currently, at least 77% of all small businesses in the UK will be using social media to promote their goods and services.
 Facebook is the biggest social media network in the world, with 30 million active users in the UK alone.
 If you don’t act now and use Facebook to promote your business, you’re going to get left behind.

 In the workshop we covered the following:

 - How to create posts that get attention

 How to create Facebook posts that get attention